 2) Another Way of getting new IP

-If the above method somehow doesn’t seem feasible for you (for example, unplugging the networkable from the desktop which is under your table is the difficult task), then you can disable the network adapter and enable it.
-It is similar to disconnect and reconnect the network.
+If the above method somehow doesn’t seem feasible for you (for example, unplugging the networkable from the desktop which is under your table is a difficult task), then you can disable the network adapter and enable it.
+It is similar to disconnecting and reconnecting the network.
 It can be done in the Control panel.
-Your computer may get new IP this time that doesn’t conflict with others.
+Your computer may get new IP this time which should not conflict with others.

 3) Let’s Renew the IP like Geek

 This method is to get the new IP address without trying above two methods.
 It can be done with the following easy commands.

 Open the command prompt with administrative access, and release the existing IP like this.

 Once it has released the existing IP, do renew it (ask the DHCP server for new IP).

 The below video can give more information about how to release and renew IP by using command prompt.